Healthy Homes Assessment Belmont

 Belmont Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Belmont and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory to all Belmont and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their the compliance with any Healthy Homes Standards that apply or will be applicable throughout the tenancy period of the rental property.
+• Property managers and landlords must keep records to demonstrate compliance with any Healthy Homes Standard that apply or will be applied during the tenure of the rental property.

-• Property managers and private landlords must make sure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers have to make sure their rental properties comply to the Healthy Homes Standard within 90 days of any new, renewed or varied lease.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All households which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024